 You should know that 5* accomodation isn’t like 5* accomodation in Europe.
 If you want to stay in a decent hotel, book a 5-star hotel.
 Everything less than that isn’t really decent for someone who is used to stay in a 4 or 5-star hotels in Europe.
 Everything will be done slower and you will be confronted with poverty, dirty streets with garbage and animal abuse.
 Think twice before riding a camel.

 Vendors will hassle you at all the major tourist sites.
 Do you think that you can take a look in peace?
 You’re wrong.
 You often have to say no multiple times and just keep walking.
 But even this isn’t enough.
 They will follow you and they will try to sell you something.
 If you are not interested in buying – don’t think twice.
 Say no and keep walking.
-Many people say that they have the same experience from Turkey or Tunisia, but I haven’t had such a bad experience till Egypt.

 I’m not saying this to scare you and this isn’t the reason why you shouldn’t visit Egypt.
 I just want you to know what you should expect so you can prepare yourself a little bit.
 You can’t travel to Egypt expecting to be like a trip to Europe.
 Egypt is unique.
 If you don’t want to deal with this you should rather choose other destination.